 19. ROI (Return on Investment)

-This is the metrics specifying the effectiveness and the value of the investment.
-The Return on marketing investment metrics displays the gain or the loss of your investment comparing and measuring the amount of return on an investment with the investment costs.
+This is the metric specifying the effectiveness and the value of the investment.
+The Return on marketing investment metrics displays the gain or the loss of your investment comparing and measuring the amount of return on investment with the investment costs.

 20. Customer Retention Rate (CRR)